iDash3/miniSAM/README.md

 ### `initSegmentation(opts?: InitializationOptions): Promise<void>`

 Initializes the segmentation engine by loading the ONNX models.
-This must be called before any other TinySAM functions.
+This must be called before any other miniSAM functions.
 See the "Model Loading" section for details on how models are loaded and how to customize paths.

 - `opts` (optional): `InitializationOptions` object.
   - `encoderModelPath?: string`: URL or path to the encoder ONNX model.
 If not provided, defaults to the CDN path `DEFAULT_ENCODER_MODEL_PATH`.